ashafer01/laurelin/docs/user_docs.rst

 as :meth:`.AttrsDict.get_attr`.
 Further, it overrides ``dict`` special methods to enforce type requirements and enable case-insensitive keys.

+Also note that when passing an attributes dictionary to :meth:`.LDAP.replace_attrs` or :meth:`.LDAP.delete_attrs` it is legal to specify the constant :attr:`.LDAP.DELETE_ALL` in place of a value list.

 .. _modify-operations:

 Modify Operations